The BFTA aims to keep 12 board members who will serve one or two, three-year terms.

 email: laura (at) bigfoottrail.org

-email: dennis (at) bigfoottrail.org
+email: harvey (at) bigfoottrail.org

 Jacob Shinners